The Three Phases of A Narcissistic Relationship Cycle: Over-Evaluation, Devaluation, Discard

 They place their target on a pedestal, idolize and worship them.
 Their target is the greatest thing since sliced bread.
 Here the Narcissist is ecstatic, full of hopes and dreams.
 They will talk and think about them constantly, they are euphoric.
 This is as close as a Narcissist will ever get to feeling love.
 This kind of idolization is what others would call infatuation.

-The victim is likely so caught up in all the attention and is usually thinking at this point, that she has found her soul-mate.
-Her pursuer is exactly what she wants in a man (because he is mirroring what he has learned that she wants) and she can’t believe how lucky she is and that he’s still single.
+The victim is likely so caught up in all the attention and is usually thinking at this point, that they have found their soul-mate.
+Their pursuer is exactly what they want in a partner (because the Narcissist is mirroring what they have learned appeals to their target) and they can’t believe how lucky they are and that this catch is still single.

-What she doesn’t know or could ever be prepared for, is what comes next.
+What they don’t know, or could ever be prepared for, is what comes next.

 The Devaluation Stage

-The Over-Evaluation phase usually lasts anywhere from a few weeks to a couple of months, just long enough for the Narcissist to be confident that he has secured his target’s love and devotion.
-Unbeknownst to the target, what she was witnessing in the early phase was the Narcissist’s false self.
-In this second phase, the mask comes off and the Narcissist starts to reveal his true colours.
+The Over-Evaluation phase, if you’re dealing with a Somatic Narcissist, usually lasts anywhere from a few weeks to a couple of months, just long enough for the Narcissist to be confident that they have secured their target’s love and devotion.
+Unbeknownst to the target, what they were witnessing in the early phase was the Narcissist’s false self.
+In this second phase, the mask comes off and the Narcissist starts to reveal their true colours.

 The shift could be gradual or almost seemingly overnight.
 Suddenly the attention they so lavishly gave you is gone and replace by indifference and silence.
 Days or weeks could go by and you won’t hear from them.
-They don’t return your phone calls, they don’t keep a single promise and you’re starting to suspect that they might be involved with other women.
-The target is left baffled and confused and wondering what she did wrong to cause such an abrupt turnaround.
+They don’t return your phone calls, they don’t keep a single promise and you’re starting to suspect that they might be involved with someone else.
+The target is left baffled and confused and wondering what they did wrong to cause such an abrupt turnaround.

 Narcissists become bored easily and what usually starts happening in their heads at this stage, is that the void begins to emerge again.
 The high they were feeding off of is waning and they begin to question your worthiness, that perhaps you weren’t so special after all, because if you were then the void wouldn’t still be there.